Discipline: Visual Arts

 Homebase: Fraser Lake

-Eileen Hutson is a painter and muralist who has exhibited in numerous group exhibitions and juried art shows in BC's northwest.
+Eileen Hutson is a painter and muralist who has exhibited in numerous group exhibitions and juried art shows in BC's northwest, and is now based in Fraser Lake, north central BC.
 She has worked on several commissioned murals, helping students and schools create their own unique murals.
-Eileen has taught painting in all mediums to students ages 3 to 83 for over 20 years, taking great satisfaction in presenting art in a collaborative way that excites and challenges participants while providing useful tips and methods designed to facilitate success and deliver an enjoyable experience.
+Eileen has taught painting in all mediums to students ages 3 to 83 for over 25 years, taking great satisfaction in presenting art in a collaborative way that excites and challenges participants while providing useful tips and methods designed to facilitate success and deliver an enjoyable experience.
 Final projects, such as murals, link to curriculum studies, local history and environmental issues.

 This has been a very successful series of workshops for the Kitimat Museum and Archives, and has become an integral part of the elementary school curriculum in Kitimat, due in no small part to the talent, hard work and passion of Eileen Hutson.
 Angela Eastma, Assistant Curator, Kitimat Museum and Archives

 My last experience working with Eileen through art starts was extremely positive and was big success.
 She introduced our mural and brainstormed with my high school students and myself during classroom.
 She taught painting methods and was generous with her expertise.
 She successfully worked with small groups of students to produce a fantastic mural that spans 40 feet of our hallway floor to ceiling and depicts Kitimat's marine life in the Douglas Channel.
 Maureen Atkinson, Art Teacher, Mount Elizabeth Middle & Secondary School